 Build with SolaBlock and Kill Two Birds with One Stone.

 SolaBlock wall systems are easy to design and integrate into almost any building design.
-Our "solar masonry units" are designed to meet all building code requirements for structural strength, fire-resistance, smoke-resistance, weather-resistance, and vandalism-resistance of conventional masonry—while also creating electric energy for the building.
+Our "solar masonry units" are designed to meet all building code requirements for structural strength, fire resistance, smoke resistance, weather resistance, and vandalism resistance for conventional masonry—while also creating electric energy for the building.

 Simulate your project and rate its peak power.
 Using the US Department of Energy website, the Project Estimator will allow you to calculate SolaBlock annual energy production for your project.

 SolaBlock uses Trimble Sketchup, Google Earth, and Skelion software tools to design, view, and demonstrate wall designs.
 These tools collectively provide a link to US Department of Energy models for estimating the energy production of designed wall systems.
 Use of credible third-party assessments of energy production provides designers with greater confidence in the performance estimates for wall systems.

 Trimble Sketchup is the premier design tool for geo-coded building design.
 A large library of buildings that make up the 3D structures in Google Earth is made available to users through this program.
 SolaBlock maintains a growing collection of product designs and example buildings with Sketchup’s 3D Warehouse.
 Users familiar with the Sketchup environment can design retrofits and new buildings that feature SolaBlock.
 The free version of Sketchup Make is adequately suited to SolaBlock design.